Fort Knight created a technology that can visualize and record thoughts. Now the courts must decide if our thoughts have the right to privacy.

 Justice Amanda Letterman spoke next, “I think the real issue here is the question of if Vladimir, an American citizen, with no crime record, has the same 1st Ammendment rights as you or I. And if he does, then why has Mr. Higgins been charged with treason for standing up for those rights?

-The inter-racial married couple beside the lady shot her a nasty glance as if to punctuate the female Justice’s statement.
+The inter-racial married couple beside the lady in the broad-brimmed hat shot her a nasty glance, as if to punctuate the female Justice’s statement.

 “Let me give you a hypothetical,” Justice Letterman continued.
 “If I am at the grocery store, and there is a robbery, would it then be okay for the police to go through the minds of everyone in that grocery store in hopes that they might find a clue as to who the robber is?
 Would we be obligated to give them our memories?”